 To book an appointment with either the doctor or nurse, please phone 01743 248244 or call into the surgery.
 Urgent problems will be dealt with the same day.

 You can book appointments online.
 Please ask initially in person at reception so we can print you off a web registration form, upon requesting a registration form you will be asked to provide two form of ID (passport/license) for proof of identification, and proof of address.
 Please note this only applies if you are aged 18 or over.

 Once you have registered using the information on the form you will be able book appointments online with your GP.
-You can also order your prescriptions using this system and book your blood test appointments (blood tests are at Princess House).
+You can also order your prescriptions using this system and book your blood test appointments (blood tests are at Elizabeth House).